screech24/mail-messenger/memory-bank/progress.md

 - Added a simple ground plane for visual reference
 - Verified the scene renders correctly in the browser

+### Step 6: Implement Asset Loading Manager Complete
+- Created src/game/assetManager.js to handle asset loading
+- Implemented a Three.js LoadingManager to track loading progress
+- Created functions to generate procedural assets using Three.js:
+  - createPlayerModel() for generating a simple character
+  - createBuildingModel(type) for generating different building types
+  - createTerrainModel() for generating terrain
+- Updated gameStore.js with loading state management
+- Created LoadingScreen component to display loading progress
+- Updated GameCanvas to use the asset manager and display procedural assets
+- Updated App.js to initialize and simulate the loading process
+- Verified assets load with progress indicator before game starts

 ### Next Steps
-- Step 6: Implement Asset Loading Manager
+- Step 7: Implement Physics with Cannon.js
-  - Create src/game/assetManager.js to handle asset loading
-  - Implement a Three.js LoadingManager to track loading progress
-  - Create functions to generate procedural assets using Three.js
+  - Create src/game/physics.js to manage Cannon.js integration
-  - Add loading progress UI component
+  - Set up a physics world with gravity
+  - Create physics bodies for player, ground, and buildings
+  - Implement physics step function
+  - Sync Three.js objects with Cannon.js bodies